lizmat/articles/a-gaze-of-iterators-1.md

 ## Looking on the inside

 First of all, one would like to know which methods you can call on an iterator object.
 Fortunately, the Raku Programming Language has many introspection capabilities.
 One of them is the `.methods` method on the meta-object of the iterator.
-Don't think too much about that at this point: just know that there's a special syntax for calling a method on the meta-object if an object: [`.^method-name`](https://docs.raku.org/language/operators#methodop_.^).
+Don't think too much about that at this point: just know that there's a special syntax for calling a method on the meta-object of an object: [`.^method-name`](https://docs.raku.org/language/operators#methodop_.^).

 So let's see what the iterator on `42` can do:
 ```